 Then, you will need to click the camera icon to upload a badge photo.
-In the same interface, you will also need to assign the badge a name, post tags, and a URL you would like the badge to link out to.
-When assigning a badge post tags, think of tags you often use to categorize content, such as "trending," or "quarterly update."
+In the same interface, you can assign the badge a name, post tags, and a URL you would like the badge to link out to.
+When assigning a badge post tags, think of tags you often use to categorize content, such as "trending" or "quarterly update."

 For badges to appear, you'll have to assign them to posts in Entry Editor during their creation.
 If you haven't been doing this, no fear — you can edit older posts to add them after the fact.
 You can assign badges via the Advanced Settings tab in the right-hand navigation menu of Entry Editor.
 Look for the gear icon and then locate the Badging field.

 Click +Add Badge to assign a badge to the post.
 From there, you will see a drop-down menu of your saved badges.
 Select your desired badge to assign it to the post.

 The first badge you select will be the post's primary badge.
 This will appear first on your home page.
 You can also assign more than one badge to a post.
 In the example below, OkayAfrica chose South Africa as the primary badge for their post since it shows up first.
 Nigeria and Swaziland are additional badges on the same post.

 You can also add a badge to a post by adding the same tag that is associated with the badge in the Badges Dashboard.
 As a reminder, you can add tags via the Channels tab in the right-hand navigation menu of Entry Editor: